geekdenz/drupal-autosave/README.txt

 DESCRIPTION
 ===========
 The Autosave module automatically saves a node after a period of time.
 Content types that can be autosaved as well as the period of time a node is autosaved, is configurable.

 Autosaved nodes are are saved as a snap shot of the form.

 NOTE: this version of autosave only works for single form (of selected node type) on a page.

-This module is designed to work with Drupal 5.x.

 DEPENDENCIES
 ============
-Inlcudes the jQuery Form Plugin which was downloaded from here: http://dev.jquery.com/browser/trunk/plugins/form/jquery.form.js?format=txt
+Includes the jQuery Form Plugin which was downloaded from here: http://dev.jquery.com/browser/trunk/plugins/form/jquery.form.js?format=txt

+NOTE: the plugin has been modified to work with Drupal field names

 INSTALLATION
 ============